pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 ## Recommended Settings

-With the core infrastruture in place for the control plane, there are some general best-practices and recommendations to configure in the cluster.
+With the core infrastructure in place for the control plane, there are some general best-practices and recommendations to configure in the cluster.

 **General:**